Here in the Lowcountry, we take Independence Day seriously.

 Why it’s awesome: Harbour Town will be lit — literally— and the lighthouse will be at its best.

-Details: There is a $6 gate fee to enter the resort (unless you are a resident or guest staying on the resort), and a free shuttle service will be offered between Harbour Town and various parking lots in the Sea Pines Resort.
+Details: There is an $8 gate fee to enter the resort (unless you are a resident or a guest staying on the resort), and a free shuttle service will be offered between Harbour Town and various parking lots in the Sea Pines Resort.
+No coolers allowed.

-You might also see: Shelter Cove’s display to the north and Tybee displays to the south.
+You might also see: Shelter Cove’s display to the north and Tybee displays to the southeast.

-Fireworks: There’s no actual display in this area, but a great spot on the island to see fireworks light up the Lowcountry sky.
+Fireworks: There’s no actual display on the beach, but it’s a great spot on the island to see fireworks light up the Lowcountry sky.

-What you’ll see: Displays from Tybee Island to the South, Harbour Town to the East, and Shelter Cove to the North.
+What you’ll see: Displays from Tybee Island to the south, Harbour Town to the west and Shelter Cove to the northwest.
 You might even see Savannah fireworks displays if the sky is clear.

 Why it’s awesome: The Parris Island Independence Day celebration is free and open to the public and will begin at 5 p.m.
-July 4.
-The event features a performance by the Marine Corps Recruit Depot band at 6:30 p.m.
+The event features a performance by the Parris Island band at 6:30 p.m.